 5. Add salt to the coffee

-6. Playing with tastes
+6. Playing with tastes coffee

 If an ordinary black coffee is not to your taste and you, as a foodie, can evaluate the nuances of the drink, try the following to emphasize the flavor.
 Add a spoon of ground coffee directly into the dry Turk (for around 30 seconds) before adding water.
-Add a tiny piece of butter at the end of preparation to give the drink a creamy aftertaste.
-Before pouring in the water, warm a bit of brown sugar in the Turk so that it caramelizes (but does not burn).
-Warm some spices for a few seconds in the dry Turk just long enough for it to catch their scent, then add the coffee and water.
+Add a tiny piece of butter at the end of the preparation to give the drink a creamy aftertaste.
+Before pouring in the water, warm a bit of brown sugar in the Turk so it caramelizes (but does not burn).
+Warm some spices for a few seconds in the dry Turk, just long enough to catch their scent, then add the coffee and water.
 Your drink will gain the flavors of cinnamon, ginger, cloves, black pepper, and nutmeg.

 Once you start to experiment, it is difficult to stop because there are so many possible flavors.
 However, have a sense of proportion when experimenting with additional ingredients.

-7. Cooking with heart and without haste
+7. Cooking delicious coffee with heart and without haste

-8. Why use sugar?
+8. Why use sugar for a delicious coffee?

-Some people like sweet coffee, some prefer to enjoy the pure taste of the bitter drink without drowning out its beautiful shades, but there are several important reasons for the use of sugar in coffee, and none of them is related to the sweetness of the drink.
-By adding sugar at the initial stages of brewing coffee, you will avoid the need to stir it until it is completely dissolved directly in the cup, causing the large particles to precipitate and the tiny particles to circle in coffee drinks and take a long time to settle.
+Some people like sweet coffee, and some prefer to enjoy the pure taste of the bitter drink without drowning out its beautiful shades.
+Still, there are several important reasons for using sugar in coffee, and none of them is related to the drink’s sweetness.
+First, by adding sugar at the initial stages of brewing coffee, you will avoid the need to stir it until it is completely dissolved directly in the cup, causing the large particles to precipitate and the tiny particles to circle in coffee drinks that take a long time to settle.
 The presence of sugar in the bottom of Turks will reduce the rate of heating coffee, as sugar is a poor conductor of heat.
-The rate of formation of bubbles decreases, boiling will be less intense, as will the brewing process itself, which, as we pointed out in the preceding paragraph, is essential.
-Sugar has a positive effect on foaming.
+As bubbles’ formation rate decreases, boiling will be less intense, as will the brewing process itself, which, as we pointed out in the preceding paragraph, is essential.
+Finally, sugar has a positive effect on foaming.
 If you make the same coffee with sugar and without it, you will notice that, in the first case, the foam will be more lush and long-lasting.